mrkamel/bbque/README.md

 ## Safety

-Regarding Redis issues, BBQue implements job safety measures similar to sidekiq's `super_fetch`.
+Regarding Redis issues, BBQue implements job safety measures similar to sidekiq pro's `super_fetch`.
 BBQue is using `BRPOPLPUSH` and when a job is fetched, it is added to a `processing` queue, such that lost jobs get rescued on worker restart.

-BBque, howoever, doesn't offer any retry mechanisms for failed jobs, ie jobs raising exceptions.
+BBQue, howoever, doesn't offer any retry mechanisms for failed jobs, ie jobs raising exceptions.
 You are responsible for rescuing exceptions within your jobs and taking appropriate measures.